netgen/NetgenEzSyliusBundle/USAGE.md

 # Legacy datatype

-After installing and properly activating the extension, you can add the datatype `Sylius product` datatype to you content class.
+After installing and properly activating the extension, you can add the `Sylius product` datatype to your content type.
-Next step would be to create `ngsyliusproduct.ini.append.php` where you can define mapping of some attributes from eZ Publish objects to Sylius products.
+Next step would be to create `ngsyliusproduct.ini.append.php` where you can define mapping of eZ Publish content fields to Sylius product attributes.
 For now, only name and description are supported.

 Example `ngsyliusproduct.ini.append.php` would look like this:

 ```
-[ng_product]
+[product]
 Name=title
 Description=full_description
 ```

-meaning that the fields with identifiers `title` and `description` will be used as products name and description.
+meaning that the fields with identifiers `title` and `description` will be used as product's name and description.

 When creating/editing content which contains Sylius product datatype, several fields are available:
 * name (with option to map from eZ Publish content)
 * description (with option to map from eZ Publish content)
 * price
-* Tax category (select box with tax categories configured in Sylius administration)
+* tax category (select box with tax categories configured in Sylius administration)
-* Available on date
+* available on date
 * SKU (product number)
-* Weight
+* weight
-* Height
+* height
-* Width
+* width
-* Depth
+* depth

-Publishing object in eZ Publish legacy administration will create new Sylius product if there is no connection, or update the existing Sylius product that is connected to the eZ object.
+Publishing object in eZ Publish legacy administration will create new Sylius product if there is no connection yet, or update the existing Sylius product that is connected to the eZ object.

 # Field type
-The goal was to provide full sylius product as value of the field type, but also to provide some kind of wrapper around it when manipulating eZ content.
+The goal was to provide full Sylius product as value of the field type, but also to provide some kind of wrapper around it when creating or updating eZ content.

-Because of that, there is special `CreateValue` class that is used only for creating new content with Sylius product field type.
+Because of that, there is special `CreateValue` PHP class that is used only for creating new content with Sylius product field type.
-CreateValue holds associative array with values which will be used to create Sylius product (same fields as in legacy datatype).
+`CreateValue` holds associative array with values which will be used to create Sylius product (same fields as in legacy datatype).

 ## Creating content
 Example:

 ```
-$contentType = $contentTypeService->loadContentTypeByIdentifier( 'ng_product' );
+$contentType = $contentTypeService->loadContentTypeByIdentifier( 'product' );
-$contentCreateStruct = $contentService->newContentCreateStruct( $contentType, 'eng-EU' );
+$contentCreateStruct = $contentService->newContentCreateStruct( $contentType, 'eng-GB' );
 $contentCreateStruct->setField( 'name', 'Example product' );

 $createArray = array(